You (Benny Blanco, Marshmello and Vance Joy song)

-"You" is a song by American record producer Benny Blanco, with American DJ Marshmello and Australian singer Vance Joy.
-It was released through Interscope Records, Friends Keep Secrets and Joytime Collective on January 29, 2021.
-It was co-written by Blake Slatkin and Caroline Pennell.
-The song was included on the reissue of Blanco's debut studio album Friends Keep Secrets, released on 2021.
+"You" is a song by American record producer Benny Blanco, American DJ Marshmello, and Australian singer Vance Joy.
+It was released through Interscope Records, Blanco's Friends Keep Secrets and Mello's Joytime Collective on January 29, 2021.
+It was written alongside Caroline Pennell and Blake Slatkin, the latter producing the song with the DJs.
+The song was included on the 2021 reissue of Blanco's debut studio album Friends Keep Secrets.

 At the APRA Music Awards of 2022, the song was nominated for Most Performed Pop Work.

 Background

 The song was announced on January 22.
 In a statement Blanco said that he has been friends with Vance Joy and Marshmello for a long time and that it was the right time to do something together.
 Marshmello added that "Benny showed me this demo in his studio one day" and "I was instantly drawn to the song and knew I had to try something a little different with it.
 I sent my initial idea to Benny and from there we went back and forth until we created what everyone can hear right now".